18F/before-you-ship/_pages/infrastructure/pinning-dependencies.md

 ## Node.JS

-`npm shrinkwrap` is the command to lock down versions of all dependencies of a Node project.
+`npm shrinkwrap` is the command to pin versions of all dependencies of a Node project.
 When run, `npm shrinkwrap` will recursively traverse the dependency tree of the target project and generate a file called `npm-shrinkwrap.json`.
 This file will list the currently installed versions of